 - Maintain and monitor the data

 Businesses handle an incredible amount of data, which can be an equally incredible challenge.
-For many companies, organizing data is impossible to perform manually.
+For many companies, organizing their data is impossible to perform manually.
 That’s why the modern best practice lets AI handle this process.

-Where do you store your data?
+Where do you store your sensitive data?
 Do you keep it all in one place, or is it scattered across many locations?
 If you want it to be classified and organized, you need to know where to find a piece of data in the first place.